InQSS: a speech intelligibility and quality assessment model using a multi-task learning network: TMHINT-QI dataset

 \section{TMHINT-QI dataset}

-The TMHINT-QI dataset is a Chinese speech dataset with subjective quality scores and intelligibility scores.
-The speeches in TMHINT-QI include clean speech recorded in a quiet environment, artificially contaminated noisy speech, and enhanced noisy speech processed by the SE models.
-The goal of releasing TMHINT-QI is to promote research in speech quality assessment and intelligibility assessment models, which can be later used to evaluate the performance of speech processing and thus guide researchers to develop models that can generate results with better human perception.
+The TMHINT-QI dataset is a Chinese speech dataset with subjective quality and intelligibility scores.
+TMHINT-QI includes clean utterances recorded in a quiet environment, artificially contaminated noisy utterances, and enhanced noisy utterances processed by the SE models.
+The goal of releasing TMHINT-QI is to facilitate research on speech quality and intelligibility assessment models, which can later be used to assess the performance of speech processing, thereby guiding researchers to develop models that can generate results with better human perception.